Digital-Identity-Labs/shibkit-meta_meta/README.md

 ```

-After specifying federation URIs only matching federations will be processed.
+After specifying federation URIs only matching federations will be downloaded
+ and processed.

 You can go back to processing all federations by using `:all` or `:everything`